 There are usually two types of watches that people go for: analog or digital.
 Digital watches represent time in number form whereas analog models do so with a clock that has minute and hour hands.
 People are usually able to tell the time better with digital watches but not so much with analog watches.
 Although to be fair, it’s really a matter of preference whether people opt for either type of watches.

-For instance, some people lean towards digital watches if they prefer not to read the time on the clock.
+For instance, some people lean towards digital watches if they prefer not to have to read the time on the clock.
 These watches tend to be lower-priced as they’re not intended for dress or formalwear.
 They function better with sports or smartwatches.

 Analog watches come with a more traditional clock-like look that are used for formal events.
 Analog faces come in various types.
 Some faces come with numbers that mark each hour, while there are others that don’t have any numbers and use Roman numerals instead.